arcsector/vscode-splunk-search-linter/README.md

 - [X] Related main commands
 - [X] Add in suggestion after pipe, stats, and eval commands for respective commands
 - [X] Add in suggestion after stats commands with arguments for keywords (AS, BY, OVER, WHERE, etc...)
-- [ ] Pull JSON files directly from Splunk's website so that manual updating is not required
+- [ ] Instead of JSON files, get info directly from Splunk's website so that manual updating is not required
+- [ ] Implement hovers for all commands to increase syntax and description visibility
 - [X] Publish to VSCE Marketplace
-- [ ] Bundle with syntax highlighter and conf file linter